 ).
 When he reveals his real name is Giuseppe Petri, Malone is leery about having an Italian-American on the team, but Stone quickly wins him over with his coolness under pressure.
 With their fourth addition, bookish Treasury accountant Oscar Wallace (Charles Martin Smith

-), detailed to Chicago from Washington, Ness has built an incorruptible team, capable of combating Capone.
+), detailed to Chicago from Washington, Ness has built an incorruptible team capable of combating Capone.

 Their first raid takes place in a local post office whose storeroom is used to house Capone's illegal liquor.
 Malone and most of the police know where the alcohol is, but they leave it alone because no one wants to provoke Capone and his gang.
-The raid succeeds without incident, though Capone later kills the man who had been in charge of the storeroom with a baseball bat.
+The raid succeeds without incident, though Capone later kills the man who had been in charge of the storeroom with a baseball bat at a large banquet.
 As the four pick up steam and become noted by the press, Wallace begins to probe the finances of the Capone organization.
 He believes that a feasible method of prosecution is through a tax evasion charge, if nothing else.
 At one point, Ness is visited by a Chicago alderman (Del Close

 ) who is also under Capone's control.
 The alderman tries to bribe Ness into dropping the investigation, but Ness angrily rejects the offer and throws him out in full view of the team.
 As he leaves, he mockingly refers to them as "untouchable" and says that Capone, who is known as a cop-killer, can get to anyone he chooses, one way or another.

-The alderman's words prove to be true when Nitti makes veiled threats toward Ness and his family outside his house, and drives off before Ness can capture him.
+The alderman's words prove to be true when Nitti makes veiled threats toward Ness and his family outside his house, and drives off before Ness can confront him.
 Realizing that Capone has targeted him, Ness orders his wife and daughter moved to a safer place; Malone and Stone then bring word of a large whiskey shipment coming in from Canada, and the team flies north to set up a raid at the border.

 At the police station, where the Untouchables are being congratulated, Wallace prepares to escort George into protective custody.
 However, they are both shot and killed by Nitti, disguised as the policeman operating the elevator; when the bodies are found, the word "TOUCHABLE" has been written on the wall in their blood.
 Ness is left with insufficient evidence to press charges, and the frustration drives him into challenging Capone in public to a physical fight in front of his son and several armed henchmen.
 Malone intervenes and forces Ness to back down, defusing the confrontation.